-Altcoins come in many different forms, each serving a specific purpose.
-Let’s take a look at some of the most popular altcoins and what they offer:
+Altcoins come in many forms, each with its own job and meeting different needs.
+Let’s look at some of the most popular altcoins and what they offer:

 1. Ethereum (ETH)